sydempsey/sydempsey.github.io/projects/hiCovidConvo.md

 ### Analytics Page
-I was also tasked with including the ability to delete feedback.
+I was tasked with including the ability to delete feedback.
 This feature would be useful if a suggested feature or improvement of the application had been implemented.
 I also handled organizing the feedback data submitted by users to make the data easier to read.
 I used underscore to parse the data, and [react minimal pie chart](https://www.npmjs.com/package/react-minimal-pie-chart) to display the data as shown in the image below.

 <img class="ui large centered image" src="../images/analytics2.png">